Keyy4444/blog-backend/README.md

 $ npm run start:prod
 ```

+You will need .env environment variables.
+For access you can contact me.

 ## Swagger

 To look at Swagger API documention on the project you can checkout [production documentation]([https://docs.nestjs.com/deployment](https://blog-backend-rqvu.onrender.com/api/docs#/)) or spin up local documentation with /api/docs#/.